-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA-JPL Caltech-Lockheed Martin

-InSight will use a parachute, and fire off thrusters to help itself slow down as it approaches the Red Planet.
+InSight will use a parachute and fire off thrusters to help itself slow down as it approaches the red planet.
 The legs of the machine are also shock absorbers.

 Once InSight has touched down firmly on the Martian ground, it’ll get to work examining the rocky surface of Mars.
 InSight scientists hope the lander will help them gain a better understanding of how all rocky planets, including Earth, formed.